 – Yara Robertson, MD Breast Surgical Oncologist

-Yara V. Robertson, MD, FACS, is a board-certified general surgeon and fellowship-trained breast surgical oncologist.
-Dr. Robertson practices at CARTI Cancer Center in Little Rock, Arkansas, providing quality breast cancer care.
-She has previously served as Vice-Chairman of Sisters by Choice, a local (Atlanta) non-profit organization that provides support for women diagnosed with breast cancer and provides education and free breast health screenings to uninsured women.
-Due to her work with Sister by Choice, she received congressional recognition from Georgia Congressman David Scott.
-She currently serves as a medical advisor for Not Putting on a Shirt, which is national non-profit organization that advocates for optimal surgical outcomes for women who choose to go flat after mastectomy.
-She is also a board member of the Arkansas Cancer Coalition which facilitates and provide partnerships to reduce the human suffering and economic burden from cancer for the citizens of Arkansas.
-As a kidney cancer survivor herself, D. Robertson is fully aware of the importance of the patient’s role in shared decision making and advocates for patient centered care.
-Dr. Robertson believes that women who choose to go flat after a mastectomy deserve a surgical result that is aesthetically pleasing to them.
+She has served as Vice-Chairman of the Atlanta based organization Sisters by Choice (SBC), a non-profit organization that provides support for women diagnosed with breast cancer, educates on breast health, and provides free breast health screenings to uninsured women.
+Due to her work with SBC, she has received congressional recognition from Georgia Congressman David Scott.
+She currently serves as an advisor for Not Putting on a Shirt, which is national non-profit organization that advocates for optimal surgical outcomes for women who choose to go flat after mastectomy.
+She also serves in an advisory role for the organization Learn Look Locate which provides education and advocacy for the early detection of breast cancer.
+She serves as a board member for the Arkansas Cancer Coalition.

 Dr. Robertson is passionate about eliminating disparities in breast cancer treatment, especially in the African American community.
 She lectures on breast health and participates in a number of health fairs providing free clinical breast exams.